-- Duplex (10/100Mbps modes only) Select the duplex setting between the access point and the network router from Half or Full.
-Default: Full - PoE Out - Select whether PoE Out is enabled or disabled for a given port (LAN3 only).
-Default: Enable
+Duplex - (10/100Mbps modes only) Select the duplex setting between the access point and the network router from Half or Full.
+Default: Full

 Note - We strongly recommend leaving auto Speed and Duplex settings in place unless you have a specific reason to change them such as troubleshooting or for compatibility with older equipment.